alisw/alibuild/docs/reference.markdown

    at runtime.
  - `RUNTIME_REQUIRES`: space-separated list of all runtime dependencies only.

-For each dependency already built, the corresponding enviornment file is loaded.
+For each dependency already built, the corresponding environment file is loaded.
 This will include, apart from custom variables and the usual `PATH` and library paths, the following specific variables (`<PACKAGE>` is the package name, uppercased):